XavierLaforgue/holbertonschool-portfolio/project-reports/stage1_description.md

 	- Summary of the chosen MVP.
 	- Reasons for selection (feasibility, innovation, alignment with goals).
 	- Potential challenges and opportunities identified during brainstorming.
+## Expected outcome
+- A well-defined MVP concept, complete with a documented decision-making process.
+- A cohesive and aligned team, ready to move into the planning phase.
+- A structured and detailed Stage 1 Report, setting the foundation for subsequent stages.